 Salt water chlorinator systems for pools are all the rage these days.
-And with all the pros that users get to look forward to, it is not so hard to see why.
+And with all the positives that users get to look forward to, it is not so hard to see why.
 The most important part of the salt chlorinator is the salt cell.
-This is what is responsible for releasing the chlorine from the salt and converting it back to sodium chloride for recycling.
-With so much riding on this tiny part, it is important to know just how to take care of it.
-Cleaning is one way to do this and below are some guidelines on how to use muriatic acid to clean the salt cell.
+This is what is responsible for producing the chlorine from the salt dissolved in the pool.
+As with most good things in life, the cell plates require periodic maintenance to prolong their life.
+This article discusses the merits of cleaning a salt cell with muriatic acid.

 1. STEP 1 – Switch of the system and remove the salt cell; check your manufacturer’s instructions on how to do this specifcally for your type of chlorinator.